bubble6667/tradesetupbot/README.md

 Dependencies -

-For this to work you'll need python3 and you'll need to pip install ta, pandas, websocket-client.
+For this to work you'll need python3 and you'll need to pip install ta, pandas and websocket-client.

 Intro -